Shaggy271/Faithful32-1.12.2/README.md

 # Faithful32 1.12.2 Modded

 This Pack does not cover Vanilla textures.
-Use [Faithful Java 1.12 by xMrVizzy](https://minecraft.curseforge.com/projects/faithful-32x/files/2480942)
+Use [Classic Faithful 32x Programmer Art for 1.12.2 by Evorp & many others](https://github.com/ClassicFaithful/32x-Programmer-Art/tree/1.12.2)

 We are also on [Curseforge](https://minecraft.curseforge.com/projects/faithful32-modded)